joshr120/CANBUS-Stepper/README.md

 ## Node Software: ##
 The default CANbus Node software is what ships on all boards.

+The primary idea is you can connect to one node (over USB or Serial or CAN) and then control all other nodes in the chain from this single connection.

 The Node ID is set by holding down button "SW1" on power up.
 Release the button after the desired number of "LED 1" flashes (number of flashes = Node ID).
 Upto 31 boards can be on a single bus and they all need a unique Node ID.

 The software is open-source and available in the software folder.
 You can use it as is, modify it for your needs or run your own software entirety.